taulukointipalvelut/utab-core/README.md

 # UTab-core

-Interfaces of Simpler and faster UTab-core in Nodejs and of Database handler.
+Interfaces of Simpler and faster utab-core in Nodejs and of Database handler.

-The original version of UTab-core in Python is [here](https://github.com/nswa17/utab-api-server-old-).
+The original version of utab-core in Python is [here](https://github.com/nswa17/utab-api-server-old-).

 ## Files